graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 ### Names and Aliases

+Names beginning with an underscore (`_`) are reserved and such items are considered system items.

+Within any list of named items, after merging all names must be unique.

 Many named items can also have Aliases, which are a list of alternate ids for a given item.

-Within any list of named items with Aliases, after merging, Aliases must be unique.
+Within any list of named items with Aliases, after merging all Aliases must be unique.
 Any conflicts between names and Aliases will be resolved in the favour of the name, ie. Any Aliases in a list of items that match any of the item's names will simply be removed.